Join whatsapp group Join Now

 Cell Diagram

-In single-celled organisms like paramecium, Amoeba, all the functions (feeding, excretion, respiration, reproduction, movement, etc.) have to be performed by a single cell.
+In single-celled organisms like paramecium and amoeba, all the functions (feeding, excretion, respiration, reproduction, movement, etc.) have to be performed by a single cell.

 The single-celled organism may be Prokaryotes or Eukaryotes.
 Multi-cellular organisms develop from a single cell and may have trillions of cells when they grow up.